Clicky

 Jet Ski Trailer rated Weight Capacity

-Listed below is the total pounds a trailer can carry, including the gear, fuel, and the unit itself:
+Listed below is the total weight a trailer can carry, including the gear, fuel, and the unit itself:

 • Single – One jet ski, around 1,800 pounds total.